ChillBoss/2048_With_AI/README.md

-# A 2048 Deep Learning AI (that does not suck)
+# A 2048 Deep Learning AI

 I didn't think neural network is particularly suitable for solving 2048 puzzle, but I implement one anyway.
 Turns out the result is not too bad, at least much better than I expected.

-See it in action http://tjwei.github.io/2048-NN/ and in Video https://www.youtube.com/watch?v=oRC2W38lxIE

-Nueral Netowrk AI for the game [2048](https://github.com/gabrielecirulli/2048).

 It is a fork of http://ov3y.github.io/2048-AI/ and replace the AI part by a neural network.